JVSCirilo/JVSCirilo/README.md

 Hi there!

-My name is João Victor i live in João Pessoa, Brazil and currently i'm studying Computer Science at the Federal University of Paraíba.
+My name is João Victor.
+I live in Brazil and currently i'm studying Computer Science at the Federal University of Paraíba.

 ## Acquirements